QIICR/dcmqi/docs/user_guide/slicer_extension.md

 You can access the functionality provided by `dcmqi` in 3D Slicer using `QuantitativeReporting` extension.
 Specifically, you can use `QuantitativeReporting` to prepare segmentations of DICOM imaging series, define semantics of the segmentation, calculate measurements and export the result as DICOM.
 You can also load DICOM segmentations, measurement structured reports and parametric maps with `QuantitativeReporting`, which is using `dcmqi` to support data conversion.
 See user guide of `QuantitativeReporting` for further details.

+`dcmqi` itself is also available as a 3D Slicer extension.
+It provides the libraries and converters that can be integrated with other 3D Slicer extensions.
+If you are developing an extension for 3D Slicer, you can access `dcmqi` converters by specifying dependency on `dcmqi` 3D Slicer extension.

 [`QuantitativeReporting`](http://slicer.org) should be available as an extension in the nightly version of [3D Slicer](http://slicer.org), starting November 2016.
 We always suggest that you use the latest (nightly) version of the software when you try it for the first time.

 Download the latest **nightly release** for your platform from http://download.slicer.org.